-Approval from FinSurv will have to be obtained for investments exceeding this limit.
-South African companies are allowed to make bona fide new outward direct investments outside their current line of business excluding passive investments.
+Approval from the SARB will be required for foreign direct investments exceeding this limit.
+South African companies are allowed to make bona fide new outward foreign direct investments outside their current line of business excluding passive real estate investments.

-Authorised dealers may also allow additional working capital funding up to the overall limit of R500 million per calendar year.
-South African companies may now acquire between 10% and 20% equity and/or voting rights in a foreign target entity which may hold investments and/or make loans into any common monetary area country.
+Authorised Dealers may allow additional working capital funding subject to certain criteria.
+South African companies may now acquire between 10% and 20% equity and/or voting rights, whichever is the higher, in a foreign target entity which may hold investments and/or make loans into any common monetary area country.